 Institutional Review Boards (IRBs) review clinical investigations regulated by the Food and Drug Administration (FDA) under sections 505(i) and 520(g) of the Federal Food, Drug, and Cosmetic Act, as well as clinical investigations that support applications for research or marketing permits for products regulated by the FDA.
 FDA’s regulations in 21 CFR parts 50 and 56 set forth certain requirements for IRBs regarding their oversight of those clinical investigations.
 An IRB’s compliance with the regulations is intended to protect the rights and welfare of human subjects involved in such investigations.

-When FDA has observed serious noncompliance by an IRB with the applicable regulations under 21 CFR 56.120, FDA may notify the IRB in writing of the noncompliance and require that the IRB respond.
-In addition, until the IRB takes appropriate corrective action, FDA may impose restrictions on the IRB.
-An Institutional Review Board – Restrictions Imposed Letter (Restrictions Letter) is a noncompliance letter issued under 21 CFR 56.120(a) that imposes restrictions on the IRB in accordance with 21 CFR 56.103 and 56.120(b).
+Restrictions Letter.
+When, during an inspection, FDA has observed apparent noncompliance by an IRB with the applicable regulations, FDA may notify the IRB and the parent institution in writing of the noncompliance (e.g., Warning Letter, Restrictions Letter) and require that the IRB or parent institution respond to the letter within a time period specified by FDA and describe the corrective actions that will be taken by the IRB, the institution, or both to achieve compliance with the regulations.
+(21 CFR 56.120(a)) In addition, until the IRB or institution takes appropriate corrective action, FDA may impose restrictions on the IRB.
+(21 CFR 56.120(b)) An Institutional Review Board – Restrictions Imposed Letter (Restrictions Letter) is a noncompliance letter issued under 21 CFR 56.120(a) that imposes such restrictions on the IRB.
+See 21 CFR 56.103, 56.110(d), and 56.120(b).

 Based on information provided by the IRB or institution, FDA may remove the restrictions imposed in the Restrictions Letter.